-We protect human health and the environment by monitoring the state of the environment and monitoring compliance with our requirements.
+We protect the environment and human health by monitoring the state of the environment and monitoring compliance with our requirements.
 This allows us to identify issues and opportunities to prevent harm and enhance the environment

 To protect the environment, we must be informed about the state of it and industry performance.
-We monitor the environment to understand changes in environmental indicators over time.

-- The Upper Hunter Air Quality Monitoring Network, which provides air quality data in a region with a high concentration of industrial activities. - We require sewage treatment plants to monitor water quality to maintain and restore the health of our waterways. - We monitor compliance with legislation, licences and other requirements using a variety of compliance tools, including inspections, audits and investigations.
-More information on these tools will be available on our website from mid-2021.
+- The Upper Hunter Air Quality Monitoring Network provides air quality data in a region with a high concentration of industrial activities. - We require sewage treatment plants to monitor water quality to maintain and restore the health of our waterways. - We monitor compliance with legislation, licences and other requirements using a variety of compliance tools, including inspections, audits and investigations.
+More information on these tools will be available on our website from mid-2021